Corey-Peyton/django-nuxt-drf/LEGEND.md

 Over the holidays between lots of big meals and many naps, I tried to tackle one more goal of mine before this year come to an end: building an application with Django and Nuxt.js.

 This year I rebuilt my personal blog ([briancaffey.github.io](https://briancaffey.github.io/)) with Nuxt.js, the `@nuxt/content` headless git-based CMS and TailwindCSS.
 It is statically generated with Nuxt's full-static mode and has been really enjoyable to work with.
 I have also learned a lot more about SEO and how Nuxt helps improve Vue applications' SEO.
 I have also been working a lot with Django and Vue.js applications where Django serves as an API to a Vue.js SPA.
-This combinatoin of technologies works well for a lot of use cases, but it falls short in SEO.
+This combination of technologies works well for a lot of use cases, but it falls short in SEO.
 Nuxt also provides a great way to organize large Vue.js projects which I have been finding very helpful.
 For these reasons, combining Django and Nuxt has been something that I have wanted to try for a while, so this article will share some of my experiences in recent efforts to build with these two frameworks.
 I took [detailed notes of each step of the project setup](https://gitlab.com/briancaffey/django-nuxt-starter/-/blob/develop/STEP_BY_STEP.md) starting from an empty repository, and I put together a diagram of my understanding of how data flows in the application.

 Here's the link to the project repository that I'll be referencing: [https://gitlab.com/briancaffey/django-nuxt-starter](https://gitlab.com/briancaffey/django-nuxt-starter)